openshift-pipelines/pipelines-as-code/docs/content/docs/guide/cli.md

 You can specify multiple `-f` on the command line.

 You need to verify that `git-clone` task (if you use it) can access the repository to the SHA.
-Which mean if you test your current source code you need to push it first tbefore using `tkn pac resolve|kubectl apply`.
+Which mean if you test your current source code you need to push it first before using `tkn pac resolve|kubectl apply`.

-Compared with running directly on CI, you need to explicitely specify the list of filenames or directory where you have the templates.
+Compared with running directly on CI, you need to explicitly specify the list of filenames or directory where you have the templates.
 {{< /details >}}

 ## Screenshot